Raffabello/Crypto-Tracker/README.md

 # Crypto-Tracker
 A <b>Google Chrome Extension</b> that shows the top five crypto currencies market data from a simple popup window.

+I created this project for learning purposes, and I employed the <a href="https://www.coingecko.com/en/api">Gecko API</a> to pull the token market data.

 # What it can do
 - Tracks the prices of the top five cryptocurrencies.
 - Offers a simple plot that shows the prices variation